 A couple of other points put Shell Midstream at the better end of the MLP spectrum.
-Firstly, it tends not to build the infrastructure itself, rather they “drop down” from the parent company (i.e. Royal Dutch Shell).
+Firstly, it tends not to build the infrastructure itself, rather they “drop down” from parent company Royal Dutch Shell.
 Of course, this doesn’t happen free of charge.
-The partnership has taken on around $2,000m worth of debt and issued an extra 150m units since IPO.
+The partnership has taken on around $2b worth of debt and issued an extra 150m units since IPO.
 But getting assets that already exist and collect revenue is less risky than planning and building them from scratch.

 Secondly, and as far as MLPs go, Shell Midstream has numerous growth drivers.
 The most obvious one is the parent company itself.
 It still has numerous assets it can dropdown to the partnership, and more are currently under construction.
 Indeed, Shell Midstream has just acquired interests in two refined products pipelines from Royal Dutch Shell.
 Production in the regions served by the company’s assets has also been steadily rising.
 For instance, overall production in the Gulf of Mexico is forecast to reach 2.1m barrels in 2020.
 That represents circa 50% growth on 2015 production levels.

-The rapid growth in cash flow has translated into healthy per-unit distribution growth.
-In its first full calendar year as an independent entity Shell Midstream paid a total distribution of around 67¢ per unit.
+That rapid growth in cash flow has unsurprisingly translated into healthy per-unit distribution growth.
+In its first full calendar year as an independent entity, Shell Midstream paid a total distribution of around 67¢ per unit.
 It paid $1.43 per unit in total last year, and it is on course to pay around $1.70 in 2019.
 Finally, the balance sheet is in decent condition.
-Total debt currently stands at around $1,900m net of cash against roughly $620m in annual EBITDA.
+Total debt currently stands at around $1.9b net of cash against roughly $620m in annual EBITDA.
 With an annual interest bill of around $65m, servicing its debt obligations shouldn’t be an issue either.